facelessuser/coloraide/docs/src/markdown/compositing.md

 There are various blend modes, the most common is the `normal` blend mode which is the default blending mode for browsers when a layer is placed over another layer.
 The `normal` mode simply returns the top layer's color when two are overlaid.
-Some weighting of colors can occur if top layer is semi-transparent.
+Some weighting of colors can occur if the top layer is semi-transparent.

 <span class="isolate blend-normal dual">
   <span class="circle circle-1"></span>